Heat pump running cost compared

 It’s no good just working out how much per kilowatt hour a heat pump costs to run compared to, say, a gas boiler.
 What’s more to the point is what is the total hit to your pocket will be after a reasonable length of time.
 Your system might have to generate around 15,000 kW.hrs or more each year.
 After about 6 years that will come to a neat 100,000 kW.hrs which is handy for making the maths easier.
-Say you spend £5,000 on a boiler then the cost per kW.hr is 5p – we just need to shift the decimal point along.
-Add to that the actual running cost of the plant in question and we can get a good idea of the total long term cost.
-In the same way, the total cost of the energy component is also a decimal point or two away.
-So, say, 12p for gas is £12,000 for the 100k.
+Say you spend £5,000 on a gas boiler then the capital cost per kW.hr it makes over that time is 5p.
+Each £1,000 becomes pence per kilowatt hour.
+Adding to that the actual running cost of the plant in question and we can get a good idea of the total long term cost.
+Similar maths for the energy component.
+So12p per kW.hr for gas is £12,000 for the 100,000 kW.hrs.

 These sums illustrate the danger of adding more kit to your mix.
-Follow the government lead on hybrid heat pumps and you’d add about 10p/kW.hr to your existing set up but the 100k target doesn’t move.
+If you were to follow the government lead on hybrid heat pumps that would cost about £10,000 (after the grant) so you’d add about 10p/kW.hr to your existing set up but the 100,000 target doesn’t move.
+Add £10,000 to the natural gas bar on the chart and the total cost is worse than EVERYTHING on the chart except neat electricity.

 Bearing in mind that the bottom scale shows your future heating bills and those figures are £thousands the differences are significant.

-Electricity £1,500 – As you can buy cheap electric radiators this might have fared better, but the sheer weight of expensive electricity has made this the worst choice by a long way. £70,000 for 10 years!
+Electricity £1,500 for rads – Electric radiators are cheap enough to tempt one down this route but the sheer weight of expensive electricity has made this the worst choice by a long way. £70,000 for 10 years!
+Ads for 100% efficient electric radiators should be banned.

 Stove and tank £5,200 – A stove connected to a heat bank is expensive but fares well compared to electricity.
 Even better if you can access cheap wood.